udayakumar-s/ej2-angular-docs/ej2-angular/spreadsheet/open-save.md

         }
 ```

+### To add custom header during save

+You can add your own custom header to the save action in the Spreadsheet.
+For processing the data, it has to be sent from client to server side and adding customer header can provide privacy to the data with the help of Authorization Token.
+Through the [`fileMenuItemSelect`](https://ej2.syncfusion.com/angular/documentation/api/spreadsheet/#filemenuitemselect) event, the custom header can be added to the request during save action.

+{% tabs %}
+{% highlight ts tabtitle="app.component.ts" %}
+{% include code-snippet/spreadsheet/open-save-cs8/app/app.component.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.module.ts" %}
+{% include code-snippet/spreadsheet/open-save-cs8/app/app.module.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="main.ts" %}
+{% include code-snippet/spreadsheet/open-save-cs8/app/main.ts %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/spreadsheet/open-save-cs8" %}

+### Supported File Formats

+The following list of Excel file formats are supported in Spreadsheet:

+* MS Excel (.xlsx)
+* MS Excel 97-2003 (.xls)
+* Comma Separated Values (.csv)
+* Portable Document Format (.pdf)

 ### Methods

 To save the Spreadsheet document as an `xlsx, xls, csv, or pdf` file, by using [save](https://ej2.syncfusion.com/angular/documentation/api/spreadsheet/#save) method should be called with the `url`, `fileName` and `saveType` as parameters.
 The following code example shows to save the spreadsheet file as an `xlsx, xls, csv, or pdf` in the button click event.